Pygmalion (mythology)

-In Greek mythology, Pygmalion (/pɪgˈmeɪliən/; Ancient Greek: Πυγμαλίων Pugmalíōn, gen.: Πυγμαλίωνος) was a legendary figure of Cyprus, who was a king and a sculptor.
+In Greek mythology, Pygmalion (/pɪgˈmeɪliən/; Ancient Greek: Πυγμαλίων Pugmalíōn, gen.: Πυγμαλίωνος) was a legendary figure of Cyprus.
 He is most familiar from Ovid's narrative poem Metamorphoses, in which Pygmalion was a sculptor who fell in love with a statue he had carved.

 In Ovid

-In book 10 of Ovid's Metamorphoses, Pygmalion was a Cypriot sculptor who carved a woman out of ivory.
+In book 10 of Ovid's Metamorphoses, Pygmalion was a Cypriot sculptor who carved a woman out of ivory alabaster.
 Post-classical sources name her Galatea.

 According to Ovid, when Pygmalion saw the Propoetides of Cyprus practicing prostitution, he began "detesting the faults beyond measure which nature has given to women".
 He determined to remain celibate and to occupy himself with sculpting.
 He made a sculpture of a woman that he found so perfect he fell in love with it.
-Pygmalion kisses and fondles the sculpture, brings it various gifts, and creates a sumptuous bed for it.
+Pygmalion kissed and fondled the sculpture, brought it various gifts, and created a sumptuous bed for it.

 In time, Aphrodite's festival day came and Pygmalion made offerings at the altar of Aphrodite.
-There, too scared to admit his desire, he quietly wished for a bride who would be "the living likeness of my ivory girl".
+There, too afraid to admit his desire, he quietly wished for a bride who would be "the living likeness of my ivory girl".
 When he returned home, he kissed his ivory statue, and found that its lips felt warm.
 He kissed it again, and found that the ivory had lost its hardness.
 Aphrodite had granted Pygmalion's wish.

 Pygmalion married the ivory sculpture, which changed to a woman under Aphrodite's blessing.
-In Ovid's narrative, they had a daughter, Paphos, from whom the city's name is derived.
+In Ovid's narrative, they had a daughter, Paphos, from whom is derived the name of the city.

-In some versions, Paphos was a son, and they also had a daughter, Metharme.

 Ovid's mention of Paphos suggests that he was drawing on a more circumstantial account than the source for a passing mention of Pygmalion in Pseudo-Apollodorus' Bibliotheke, a Hellenic mythography of the 2nd-century AD.
 Perhaps he drew on the lost narrative by Philostephanus that was paraphrased by Clement of Alexandria.
 In the story of Dido, Pygmalion is an evil king.

 Parallels in Greek myth

 The story of the breath of life in a statue has parallels in the examples of Daedalus, who used quicksilver to install a voice in his statues or to make them move; of Hephaestus, who created automata for his workshop; of Talos, an artificial man of bronze, and (according to Hesiod) of Pandora, who was made from clay at the behest of Zeus.

 The moral anecdote of the "Apega of Nabis", recounted by the historian Polybius, described a supposed mechanical simulacrum of the tyrant's wife, that crushed victims in her embrace.

 The trope of a sculpture so life-like that it seemed about to move was a commonplace with writers on works of art in antiquity.
 This trope was inherited by writers on art after the Renaissance.
-An example of this trope appears in William Shakespeare's play, The Winter's Tale, where the king of Sicily is presented with an extremely lifelike statue of his wife (which is actually his long-presumed dead wife).
+An example of this trope appears in William Shakespeare's play, The Winter's Tale, where the king of Sicily is presented with an extremely lifelike statue of his wife (which is actually his wife, long presumed dead).